 This small elegant room and the two following ones originally composed one single room, constituting the Doric Vestibule in the Bath Chambers.
 The vestibule was divided into three sections by two lines of Rouge de Rance marble columns, which still stand today behind the wood panelling.
 In 1724 partitions were added to build two separate antechambers for the Count and Countess of Toulouse, and the princess’s antechamber was in turn divided into two in 1767 to create this small room and the library next to it.

-Antoine Rousseau was responsible for the very fine woodwork, part of which has been restored to its original position, as well as the fireplace in Sarrancolin marble.
+Jules Antoine Rousseau (1710-1782) was a sculptor and father of the sculptors Jean Hugues and Jean Siméon. was responsible for the very fine woodwork, part of which has been restored to its original position, as well as the fireplace in Sarrancolin marble.

-The commode was delivered in 1768 by Foullet for Madame Victoire’s Apartments, and on top of it sits an alabaster bowl which also belonged to the princess.
-The writing table was made by Levasseur for the Mesdames for the palace of Bellevue.
+The View this commode in the collections database… was delivered in 1768 by Foullet for Madame Victoire’s Apartments, and on top of it sits an View this alabaster bowl in the collections database… which also belonged to the princess.
+The View this writing table in the collections database… was made by Levasseur for the Mesdames for the palace of Bellevue.

 Madame Victoire’s Library